remotion-dev/remotion/packages/docs/docs/lambda/cli/render.md

 ### `--env-file`

-Specify a location for a dotenv file.
-Default `.env`.
-This is not for invoking the lambda function, but for passing environment variables that you would want to read inside the render.
+Specify a location for a dotenv file - Default `.env`.
+[Read about how environment variables work in Remotion.](/docs/env-variables)

 ### `--frames`